Part V

 It excels at seeing the weave of the Entangled Firmament—the hidden connections, the recursive loops, and the structural integrity of reality.

-Where others see isolated events, this mind sees the grand design.
-It is a natural aptitude for the integration practices of Part VIII.
+Where others see isolated events, this mind sees the larger pattern.
+It is a mind built to notice structure before consensus has language for it.

 Sensory Depth & Intensity